-But don’t expect your website to end up on the first page of Google simply by creating keyword-focused content.
-It’s not enough to look at keywords alone.
-We need to look at the context around them.
+However, don’t expect your website to appear on the first page of Google simply by creating keyword-focused content.
+It’s not enough to look at keywords alone; we need to look at the context around them.
 Also referred to as “user intent,” you must pay attention to what your users are looking for.

 Here are two things in particular you should consider:

 The type of content you’ll create will depend entirely on your audience.
 The better you know them — their location, age, interests, etc. — the better the content you’ll create (and the better your SEO).

 For example, suppose your keyword tool shows that “Android” has a search volume of 2,740,000 per month.
 That’s a lot of people you could be exposed to, so you’ll need to target it heavily, right?
 Not necessarily.